Elizabeth Reef: Surveys

 In 1851 the survey vessel HMS Acheron under Lieutenant Huthwaite was dispatched from Sydney to the wreck of the Tyrian.
 The Acheron reported the location of the reef.

-The first attempted dedicated survey of Elizabeth Reef was in June 1853 when HMS Herald under Denham after having surveyed Middleton Reef between 5 to 22 June attempted to run from Middleton to Elizabeth Reef but came across Lord Howe on 22 June and then back to Sydney.
+The first attempted dedicated survey of Elizabeth Reef was in June 1853, when HMS Herald, under Denham, after having surveyed Middleton Reef between 5 and 22 June, attempted to run from Middleton to Elizabeth Reef but came across Lord Howe on 22 June and then back to Sydney.

 On 2 September 1853 HMS Herald again departed Sydney and arrived at Lord Howe Island on the 5th with the intention of surveying Elizabeth Reef but was prevented by boisterous weather and so sailed out further into the Pacific Ocean.